Carrion-lab/bacLIFE/transcriptomics2bacLIFE/README.md

 This utility links gene identifiers from a GenBank/GBFF file to bacLIFE cluster annotations and then merges the result with a bacLIFE LAGs table and a DEGs table.

+Run this script inside the bacLIFE_environment conda environment, since it depends on tools and Python packages available there.

 ## What it does

 The script: